1XLR81/Netflix_Analysis/README.md

 This project analyzes Netflix's shows and movies dataset to extract meaningful insights for subscribers.
 Using SQL and MySQL, the project uncovers trends in viewer ratings, popularity, genre preferences, and content distribution across decades and age certifications.
 The analysis addresses Netflix's challenge of handling large datasets to provide actionable insights for content recommendations and audience preferences.

 ## Business Problem
 Netflix aims to derive valuable insights from their extensive shows and movies dataset to enhance subscriber experience.
-With approximately 82,000 rows of data, the challenge lies in effectively analyzing this vast dataset to uncover patterns and trends.
+With vast data, the challenge lies in effectively analyzing this vast dataset to uncover patterns and trends.
 The goal is to provide a scalable data analytics solution to identify viewer preferences, content performance, and strategic opportunities for content curation.

 ## Datasets Used
 ![DATASET]((https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies?select=titles.csv))